ehmicky/autoserver/docs/silent.md

 When requesting a silent output:
   - the response's data and metadata will be undefined
-  - the action will still be performed
+  - the command will still be performed
   - if there is any error, the error will still be present in the response

-Silent outputs can be requested using the `silent` argument with any action, e.g.:
+Silent outputs can be requested using the `silent` argument with any command, e.g.:

 ```graphql